Cash flow forecasting: what it is and how to do it

 Why is cash flow forecasting important?

 Cash flow forecasting helps you avoid financial surprises by showing exactly when money will arrive and when bills are due.
-This visibility lets you pay bills on time, ensure you can pay yourself, and spot potential shortages before they become problems.
-This practice is supported by a marked improvement in liquidity risk reporting, notably seen in smaller listed companies.
+This visibility lets you pay bills on time, ensure you can pay yourself and spot potential shortages before they become problems.
+This practice is supported by ongoing improvements in liquidity risk reporting, as highlighted in recent FRC reviews of smaller listed companies.

 Benefits of a cash flow forecast

-Cash flow forecasting gives you financial control by revealing your future cash position before problems arise:
+Cash flow forecasting gives you financial control by revealing your future cash position before problems arise.
+Effective financial management starts with knowing what's coming.
+Here are the main advantages of keeping a regular forecast.

 Types of cash flow forecasting